Top 10 Best Convertible Cars

 Passengers of all shapes and sizes are accommodated with seats that are equal parts supportive and comfortable.

-It’s back seats can be tricky to access at first, but once passengers are in, there’s ample head and shoulder room.
+It’s back seats can be tricky to access at first, but once in there’s ample head and shoulder room.

 The S560 comes with heated and ventilated front seats, heated rear seats, full leather upholstery, intelligent climate control, 19-inch alloys, front and rear LED lights, AMG body styling and a satnav.

-Mercedes’ cabriolet also comes with an updated version of Magic Body Control, which allows the car to tune and ready its dampers according to deformities in the road surface.
+This Merc cabrio also comes with an updated version of Magic Body Control, which allows the car to tune and ready its dampers according to the stat of the road surface.
 There’s also an extra function called Active Curve Tilting, which improves cornering.

 And if that’s not enough to satisfy your comfort craving, Mercedes even offers a premium equipment package.